geoffreyvanwyk/phel-lang.org/content/documentation/authoring-libraries.md

 For example, the above code specifies that the library supports Phel starting from version 0.7 and up to version 1.0 when released.
 You can be more specific here or less specific depending on what you want to do.
 See [Composer](https://getcomposer.org/doc/articles/versions.md) documentation for more info on version constraints.

 ### phel-config.php

 Since the `mabasic/phel-json` library was written, there is a new way of writing the configuration file.
-The old way used an array (you can still use this today), but the newer way is much more elegant and preferred way of configuring your Phel project.
+The old way used an array (you can still use this today), but the newer way is much more elegant and the preferred way of configuring your Phel project.

 Here is an example config: